lorengreenfield/halfcab/README.md

 #### Components
 - `html` - creates dom elements from template literals
 - `css` - injects css into html component's class property
-- `component` - wrapper function to increase performance of reusable components
+- `cache` - wrapper function to increase performance of reusable components by caching them.
+Use later on in your project when making performance tweaks.
 - `injectHTML` - injects html from a string, much like a triple mustache or React's dangerouslySetInnerHTML
 - `injectMarkdown` - the same as `injectHTML` but first converts markdown into HTML, making sure HTML entities are not double encoded.